 Maintaining digital privacy and staying secure online is a never-ending struggle.
-All is not lost as with some simple advice it can be easy to make sure you are more secure than doing nothing at all.
+All is not lost, as with some simple advice, and it can be easy to make sure you are more secure than doing nothing at all.

 Your data can be sold on to third-party marketing agencies where ads are targeted at you while appearing innocent at the time.

 A lot of us take the internet for granted as being free and uncensored.
 This is very far from the truth, and it is being controlled more than we think.

 Most connections are made via our web browsers.
 Newer iterations of these are helping force security and can prevent much of our online identity from being stolen.